 - Check your registration email and get in touch with the contact person; or

-- If you are unable to reach your contact call the Chesapeake Bay Foundation Hampton Roads office at 757-622-1964 for further assistance.
+- If you are unable to reach your contact, send an email to CBF's Clean the Bay Day staff at firstname.lastname@example.org or call our Hampton Roads office at 757-622-1964.

 Why should I care about litter?

 - Litter spoils the areas where we live and the open spaces we recreate in.